Medically reviewed by Drugs.com. Last updated on May 31, 2019.

 - Collapsed lung.
 In rare cases, an airway may be injured during bronchoscopy.
-If the lung is punctured, air can collect in the space around the lungs, which can cause one or both lungs to collapse.
+If the lung is punctured, air can collect in the space around the lung, which can cause the lung to collapse.
 Usually this problem is easily treated, but it may require admission to the hospital.

 - Fever.
 Fever is relatively common after bronchoscopy but is not always a sign of infection.
 Treatment is generally not needed.

 Preparation for bronchoscopy usually involves food and medication restrictions, as well as discussion about additional precautions.

 You may be asked to stop taking blood-thinning medications such as aspirin, clopidogrel (Plavix) and warfarin (Coumadin, Jantoven) several days before bronchoscopy.
 You'll also be asked not to eat or drink for four to eight hours before the procedure.